 Later in the 1920s, forklift manufacturers began to develop and utilize hydraulic systems.
 This system consisted of hydraulic cylinders, pump and control valve, replacing the older gear-driven chain and pulley assembly used for lifting.
 Forklifts enjoyed the advantage of higher capacities and smoother operation by utilizing hydraulics.

-In the mid- to late-1930s, increased manufacturing levels spurred more innovations in the design and capabilities of forklifts such as adding electrical systems.
+In the mid- to late-1930s, increased manufacturing levels spurred more innovations in the design and capabilities of electric forklifts, such as adding electrical systems.
+Eventually, large electric forklifts were introduced, giving customers a higher-capacity alternative with the same features of smaller models, only enhanced with greater lifting capabilities.

 Thus the forklift evolved.
 From the earliest incorporation of a motor, transmission, drive components and wheels mounted on the frame, the equipment was continually improved.
 From its beginnings, forklift development and design has been in response to safe and productive material handling applications.